-Considering the scale of the disaster, the ACT response implemented in consortium between FCA and CA aims to address the most urgent needs of affected population in Sagaing and Mandalay regions through a multi-sectoral approach designed in two phases: 1.
+Considering the scale of the disaster, the ACT response implemented in consortium between FCA and CA aims to address the most urgent needs of affected population in Sagaing and Mandalay regions in Central Myanmar through a multi-sectoral approach designed in two phases: 1.
 Emergency life-saving response, followed by 2.
 Early recovery.
 To that end, the project will combine the sectoral expertise of each ACT member and their partners, relying on several complementary modalities, including multi-purpose cash assistance in line with the cluster recommendations.
 The intervention will cover WASH, SHELTER/NFI, PROTECTION, MPCA, Food Security/Emergency Livelihood as well as Education in Emergencies and be implemented over a period of 12 months to ensure transition from emergency response to recovery.
+On the other hand, the local implementing partner of HEKS will focus on the southern region of Myanmar focusing on lifesaving needs and cash assistance.